-The Trustees recognise several risks involved in the investment of the Scheme's assets:
+30 The Trustees recognise several risks involved in the investment of the Plan's assets:

 Risk How is it monitored?
 How is it mitigated?
-Deficit By assessing the progress of the actual growth of the liabilities relative to the selected investment policy By setting an investment policy with appropriate regard to the expected risk and return relative to the expected growth of liabilities, and through the purchase of a buy-in insurance policy Liquidity By the level of cashflow required by the Scheme over a specified period The Scheme's administrators assess the level of cash required to limit the impact of the cash flow requirements on the investment policy and through holding assets of appropriate liquidity Currency Through the level of exposure to non- Sterling denominated assets Investing a proportion of the Scheme's overseas asset holdings in funds which hedge their exposure to overseas currencies and hence reduce the impact of exchange rate movements on the Scheme's asset value Interest rate and inflation By comparing the likely movement in the Scheme's liabilities and assets due to movements in inflation and interest rates Holding assets that respond to changes in interest rates and inflation in a similar way to the liabilities, and through the purchase of a buy-in insurance policy Sponsor By receiving regular financial updates from the Employer and periodic independent covenant assessments By agreed actuarial assumptions for funding which reflect the level of sponsor covenant risk, supported by additional contributions from the Employer as required.
+Deficit By assessing the progress of the actual growth of the liabilities relative to the selected investment policy By setting an investment policy with appropriate regard to the expected risk and return relative to the expected growth of liabilities, and through the purchase of buy-in insurance policies Liquidity By the level of cashflow required by the Plan over a specified period The Plan's administrators assess the level of cash required to limit the impact of the cash flow requirements on the investment policy and through holding assets of appropriate liquidity Currency Through the level of exposure to non- Sterling denominated assets Investing only in Sterling denominated assets Interest rate and inflation By comparing the likely movement in the Plan's liabilities and assets due to movements in inflation and interest rates Through the purchase of buy-in insurance policies which match the sensitivity of the Plan's known, insurable liabilities to changes in inflation expectations and interest rates Sponsor By receiving regular financial updates from the Employer and periodic independent covenant assessments By agreed actuarial assumptions for funding which reflect the level of sponsor covenant risk (noting that this risk is greatly reduced due to the buy- in policies), supported by additional contributions from the Employer as required.

+Signed:

-Signed: Date: 3
+Date: